Overview

 Topics

-Based on a few introductory talks, each participant will choose a sophisticated topic from recent related research.
-For this topic, a provided scientific paper has prepared and presented in a scientific talk, adding additional background knowledge where needed and possibly further literature.
-The talks are given in weekly sessions during the lecture time.
-In addition, the topic has to be summarized and discussed in detail in a 4-page paper-like article to be submitted in the middle of the lecture-free time.
+Based on a few introductory and example talks, each participant will choose a sophisticated topic from recent NLP research.
+For this topic, a provided scientific paper has to be prepared and presented in a talk, adding additional background knowledge where needed and possibly further literature.
+The talks are given in the middle part of the lecture time.
+The topic also has to be summarized and discussed in a 4-page paper-like article to be submitted a few weeks later.
+Moreover, learning to review and to give feedback is also part of the seminar.

 Recommended pre-requisites